 There are also tickets available for later afternoon/evening that are cheaper than full-day passes, which is a good option if you have limited time to spend at the park.

 Depending on the type of credit card you have, you may run into an issue with your non-Japanese credit card on the official Disney site.
-This is why we like to buy all of our Disneyland tickets for Asia parks on Klook!
+This is why we like to buy our Disneyland tickets on GetYourGuide.

 👉 Pro Tip: If character dining or scoring lunch/dinner reservations at an iconic Disney restaurant is on your agenda, be sure to download the official Tokyo Disney Resort App to help you make advanced bookings for restaurants and attractions.
 The app will also make it easier to plan your day when you’re at the park.